Last Updated on September 23, 2023

 - Mama Milly’s Instant Soup Mix

-I will be updating this list with more stuff to avoid at all cost.
+I will be updating this list with more stuff to avoid at all costs.
 You can also let me know of anything I missed and I will add it so everyone is aware.

 Don’t hesitate to share any other tips I didn’t mention, or any website that makes fake offers.
 You can also share this list to help rise awareness and help other members of the community.